microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackagecatalog-post-accesspackagecustomworkflowextensions.md

 ## Examples

-### Create a custom extension for use with an access package assignment request
+###  Example 1: Create a custom extension for use with an access package assignment request
 The following is an example of a access package assignment request custom workflow extension.

 <!-- {